accessible-ui/modal/README.md

 - **Style-agnostic** You can use this component with the styling library of your choice.
 It works with CSS-in-JS, SASS, plain CSS, plain `style` objects, anything!
-- **Portal-friendly** The modal dialog will render into React portals of your choice when configured to do so.
+- **Portal-friendly** The modal target will render into React portals of your choice when configured to do so.
 - **a11y/aria-compliant** This component works with screen readers out of the box and manages focus for you.